Extended states in one-dimensional aperiodic lattices with linearly varying patches: Introduction

 At the same time, it is a challenging and important problem to understand the nature of quantum states~\cite{BR92}, i.e., whether states are extended or localized.
 Disorder can induce localized states and inhibit electronic, vibrational, and transport properties~\cite{AB10}.
 However, not all states in 1D disordered systems are localized.
-For example, multiple-resonance necklace states are typical quasi-extended states, which are formed due to the coupling of many nearly degenerate localized states that centered at different parts of a chain~\cite{PE87,PE94,TA87}.
-These localized modes are strung together like beads in a necklace, so such states are called necklace states.
-They can enhance transports.
-A different approach to create localized states is in periodic systems with a flat-band spectrum~\cite{LE18}.
-Due to internal symmetries or fine-tuned coupling, flat-band states are perfectly localized to several lattice sites, leading to compact localized state.
-In such systems, disorder can induce delocalization, i.e., a transition from an insulating to a metallic phase, dubbed inverse Anderson transition~\cite{GO06}.
+For example, multiple-resonance necklace states are typical quasi-extended states, which are formed due to the coupling of many nearly degenerate localized states that are centered at different parts of a chain~\cite{PE87,PE94}.
+These localized modes are strung together like beards around the necklace, so such states are called necklace states.
+They can improve the electronic transport properties.
+A different approach to creating localized states is in periodic systems with a flat-band spectrum~\cite{LE18}.
+Due to internal symmetries or fine-tuned coupling, flat-band states are perfectly localized to several lattice sites, leading to compact localized states.
+In such systems, the disorder can induce delocalization, i.e., a transition from an insulating to a metallic phase, dubbed inverse Anderson transition~\cite{GO06}.
 More interestingly, resonance non-scattered states have also been found in a 1D random-dimer tight-binding model~\cite{DU90}, where A-type and B-type sites are randomly distributed and one component appears in pairs.
 There are short-range correlations in its on-site potentials.
 Since then, resonance states are found in similar models, for instance, random trimer~\cite{GI93}, random dimer-trimer~\cite{FA97} and random n-mer ones~\cite{EV93,GO16,IZ95}.

-Recently, Bykov \emph{et al.} proposed guided-mode resonant gratings with linearly varying period~\cite{BY22}.
-These structures can exhibit resonance reflectance peak with the spatial position depending on the incident wavelength, so such gratings can be as novel optical filters.
+Recently, Bykov \emph{et al.} proposed guided-mode resonant gratings with linearly varying periods~\cite{BY22}.
+These structures can exhibit resonance reflectance peaks with the spatial position depending on the incident wavelength, so such gratings can be used as novel optical filters.
 It is worth extending it to other fields.
-Very recently, Citrin proposed quadratic superlattices and found extended states in such aperiodic structure~\cite{CI23}.
+Very recently, Citrin proposed quadratic superlattices and found extended states~\cite{CI23}.
 In fact, it is a specific linearly-varying-period structure.
 However, the mechanism of the presence of extended states should be further explained.

-Inspired by them, in this Letter we propose a family of 1D aperiodic lattices with linearly varying period.
+Inspired by the above-mentioned, we propose a family of 1D aperiodic lattices with linearly varying periods.
 We analytically show such structures have strong spatial correlations.
-With a tight-binding model, we show extended states at discrete resonance energies.
-The mechanism is given.
-The state properties are also intensively certified by numerical calculations.
+With a tight-binding model, we theoretically find extended states at resonance energies and their underlying mechanism.
+The state localization properties are also intensively certified by numerical evidences.